rohira-dhruv/DiceGames/README.md

 ## Accessibility

+- <strong>Using Talkback:</strong> Yes, I have tested my app using Talkback and it works fine.
+I have also added content descriptions to all the UI elements in my app.
+Initially, it was very hard to navigate exactly to where we wanted as there were no contentDescriptions for different statistical fields.
+For example, All said "0" initially.
+But after changing that, I was able to navigate pretty easily and use the app well.

+- If the Die were an ImageButton, I would have ensured that I added an <i> android:contentDescription</i> attribute to that element in the layout file.
+When Talkback would be enabled, the user would be able to hear the content description of the ImageButton and would be able to know what the button does.

+- <strong>Accessibility Scanner:</strong> Running the accessibility Scanner showed multiple suggestions (6) at first.
+First, there was low contrast between the Text and the Background on the Button.
+I fixed this by making the text colour white.
+Next, there were multiple TextViews that had value as 0, so It was tough to understand where exactly are we on the Screen.
+So, I added "contentDescriptions" to each of the UI elements which helped the user understand where they are.
+Other suggestions were mostly related to Text Scalability and I fixed them accordingly.
 ## Time Taken

 - It took me roughly 25 hours to finish the assignment.
 Developing the model and Integrating the UI took roughly 6 hours, while the majority of my time was spent in learning how to use Mockito for implementing my Unit test cases.